How Much is a Shoulder Injury Worth?

 Shoulder Injury Compensation Payouts

-Once again, the following figures do not guarantee that your matter will have a similar outcome.
+The following figures do not guarantee that your matter will have a similar outcome.
 Only by reviewing your claim with an experienced lawyer will you know how much your claim may be worth.
 However, shoulder injury accidents in Oklahoma have resulted in the following verdicts and settlements:

 • $400,000 for a car crash that aggravated preexisting injuries.